-About the Department
+About the department

-Indeed, the Department has an international reputation for the quality of its research and teaching.
+The Department has an international reputation for the quality of its research and teaching.
 In the 2014 Research Excellence Framework (REF), 92% of our research work was rated world leading (4*) or internationally excellent (3*) in terms of its originality, significance and rigour.
 We have a REF grade point average (GPA) of 3.39, ranking us 5th out of 89 computer science departments in the UK.